BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

 ### 6. Paul Proves Proficiency with Improved Privacy [Herd Privacy with Non-Correlation]

-> _Problem Solved:_ Blockchain Commons wants to improve the herd privacy of its test takers by reducing correlation.
+* **Use Case:** Blockchain Commons wants to improve the herd privacy of its test takers by reducing correlation.
+* **Independence Benefits:** Though Paul will have to engage in additional back-and-forth with Blockchain Commons to receive a proof, once he has it in hand, he has total independence in the control of his credential, just as with simpler use cases.
+* **Privacy Benefits:** Through a better structure for an envelope, fewer low-level hashes are revealed, making it much harder to "guess" the source of any hash.
+This is a largely administrative process that requires good Envelope design on the part of an issue.

 Blockchain Commons is aware of the correlation possibilities in their test-result Envelopes.
 They choose a middle road to dramatically reduce correlation: they store every 5 CIDs in a separate sub-Envelope.
 (A real-life example might instead have clumps of 10 or 20 CIDs, but again this one is reduced in size to make it manageable.)
 Paul will then be able to request a path to his specific envelope, which he can combine with an assertion and the published top-level hashes of the envelope to, once more, show his participation.
 However the published hashes, which just contain the subenvelope, are more-or-less impossible to correlate.